bschuty/python-for-bioimaging/README.md

-# python-for-bioimaging
+# Introductory Python cuorse for bioimaging
-This is a short introduction Python cuorse for bioimaging
+This is a short Python cuorse for bioimaging